More Older Adults Aging in Place

 - Social care: transportation, help with shopping, and providing opportunities to connect with other

 By building strong, collaborative partnerships, we can play an active role in creating credible and reliable networks that help older adults across the U.S. age in place with dignity and compassion.
-We can’t think of a better way to celebrate Older Americans Month than by continuing our mission to focus on whole-person care and improve health outcomes for older adults, with the help of CBOs like yours.
+Join us in our mission to focus on whole-person care and improve health outcomes for older adults.
 Together, we can make a difference.

 About Unite Us